Julie Andrews on screen and stage

 Julie Andrews is an actress, singer, and theatrical director who has had a lifelong career on the screen and stage.
 She made her film debut voice-dubbing the role of Princess Zeila in the 1949 animated film La Rosa di Bagdad.
-Her professional stage debut was in the musical comedy The Boy Friend where she played Polly Brown from 1954 to 1955.
+Her professional stage debut on Broadway was in the musical comedy The Boy Friend where she played Polly Brown from 1954 to 1955.
 For this role, she won the Theatre World Award for Outstanding Broadway Debut in 1955.
 Then from 1956 to 1959, Andrews played Eliza Doolittle in My Fair Lady which earned her a Tony Award nomination, the first of three that she received during her career.
 After this success, she played the title role in the 1957 television special Rogers and Hammerstein's Cinderella.
 For this appearance, she received her first Primetime Emmy Award nomination for Outstanding Actress – Best Single Performance – Lead or Support.
 She received her second Tony nomination in 1961 when she originated the role of Queen Guinevere in Camelot.
 After this, she auditioned for the role of Eliza Doolittle in the 1964 film adaptation of My Fair Lady, losing the role to Audrey Hepburn.
 Instead, Andrews was cast as the title role in the 1964 musical film Mary Poppins.
 For this role, she received an Academy Award, a BAFTA Award, a Golden Globe, and a Grammy Award.
 Her next big success was portraying Maria Von Trapp in the 1965 musical film The Sound of Music.
 For her portrayal, she received a second Golden Globe, another Academy Award nomination and another BAFTA nomination.